The Importance of the Right Paperwork at the Right Time

 For those who give to charity and are desiring a charitable contribution deduction, the IRS and Section 170 has criteria as to what the charitable receipt must indicate and when it must be received.
 This receipt, more formally known as a contemporaneous written acknowledgement (CWA), is required when the value of a single charitable contribution is $250 or greater.

 A cancelled check, credit card charge, payroll stub, thank you letter or other statement alone is not sufficient to secure a charitable contribution deduction.
 It is the donor’s responsibility to make sure they receive a CWA.
 It is the donor that suffers the consequences of failing to have a CWA.

 “It is not uncommon to find that smaller charitable organizations fail to provide CWAs.
-We frequently notify our clients to get the CWA before filing,” said Mark Miller, CPA & Tax Partner, Sikich LLP in Milwaukee.
+We frequently notify our clients to get the CWA before filing,” said Mark Miller, previously a CPA & Tax Partner, Sikich LLP in Milwaukee.

 Each donation is generally viewed separately for purposes of measuring the $250 substantiation threshold unless a donor intentionally makes multiple, smaller gifts to avoid the substantiation requirements.

 The CWA must include:

 - The name of the charity receiving the gift;

 - A description(but not the value) of any non-cash contribution;

 - A statement that no goods or services were provided by the charity, (if that was the case) or conversely, a description and good faith estimate of the value of goods & services that the charity provided in return for the gift;